tmcgilchrist/ghuntley/content/notes/product-management.md

 * brainstorm problem -idea space
 * call out assumptions

-Problem: "I can never find a cab when I need one"
+> Problem: "I can never find a cab when I need one"
-Hypothesis: "If customers could reliably schedule a ride from their phone, they would no longer hail a cab from the street.
+> Hypothesis: "If customers could reliably schedule a ride from their phone, they would no longer hail a cab from the street.

 ## plan
+* validate your hyptoteheses
+* use research to remove assumptions
+* focus on the right users
+* how many users have this problem?
+* form business case
+* buy in from stakeholders
+* plan the product
+* project timelines
+* resources required to solve this problem

+# develop
+* build it
+* features & prioirtisatoin
+* stories/spec
+* resource management
+* development time
-*
+* build measure, learn

+# iterate
+* are any our hyptoheses true or false